 My compilation of notes led to developing chapters and ultimately to the publication of a book called Pizzazz Works.
 It was a process that took over two years.
 The experience of writing a book changed the way I viewed life and gave me a huge appreciation for what it takes to be an author.
 I sold some copies online, but becoming a best-selling, well-known author was never my goal.
 The goal was to challenge myself to write and publish a book!

 The book became a marketing tool that has served me in ways I never expected.
-I believe that accomplishment helped me get hired for two jobs and led to developing systematic processes that have made it easier to grow my current company for over twelve years.
+I believe that accomplishment helped me get hired for two jobs and led to developing systematic processes that have made it easier to grow my current company for over 14 years.

 “We are, as a species, addicted to story.
 Even when the body goes to sleep, the mind stays up all night, telling itself stories.”